By Wayne Smith, Trüpp.

 Train, train, train!

-We’ve only scratched the surface here, but you can see there are many important skills that a newly promoted manager must gain to succeed in their new role.
+We’ve only scratched the surface here.
+There are many essential skills that a newly promoted manager must gain to succeed in their new role.
 Providing them with the tools and training they need to manage effectively reduces the risk of tension and dips in productivity.
-Savvy business leaders ensure that all managers go through a training program that includes company policy and objectives, communication and performance management, team building and employee engagement, discipline and corrective action, and exposure to relevant employment laws.
-With these tools in their arsenal, a new manager is able to successfully make the transition to supervisor and provide immediate value to their employees and organization.
+Savvy business leaders ensure that all managers go through a consistent training program that includes company policy and objectives, communication and performance management, team building and employee engagement, discipline and corrective action, and exposure to relevant employment laws.
+With these tools in their arsenal, a new manager can successfully make the transition to supervisor and provide immediate value to their employees and organization.